 Who will look after it during the holidays and at weekends?

-The owner of the dog will look after it, normally a member of the teaching staff.
+The owner of the dog will look after it; the owner is normally a member of the teaching staff.

 Will the dog distract from the education of my child?

 No, the dog will be there as a Therapy Dog.
 When the dog first arrives it is likely to cause much excitement but school and all staff are focussed on children’s learning.
 The dog will be there to support this.

 The dog is an animal and all animals (even children) can bite.
 However, no Bale's Buddies Therapy Dog has ever bitten a child.
 School will ensure through careful, considered planning, that this will hopefully never happen.